stfc/SCD-OpenStack-Utils/gpu_benchmark/readme.md

 =======================

 This script is used to benchmark the GPU performance of a machine.
-It is based on the SciML Benchmarking suite, which can be found here: https://github.com/stfc-sciml/sciml-bench .
-(Our thanks to the SciML team).
+It is based on the Phoronix Test Suite and will run a number of benchmarks automatically.

 The script is designed to be run on a machine with a GPU, and will run with the specified number of GPUs (default 1).

-THe underlying benchmarking tool is PyTorch.
-The script will install PyTorch and the SciML Benchmarking suite and required drivers automatically.

 Requirements
 ------------